 Revealing Problems on Individual Channels and Instruments

-This is the #1 thing that I use spectrum analysis for.
+This is the #1 thing that I use a spectrum analyzer for.
 I don’t always trust my ears completely, and my listening environment isn’t perfect.
 So spectrum analysis is a great help for indicating potential problems.

 Here are the most common in-the-mix analysis situations for me: